Jet Functors and Weil Algebras in Automatic Differentiation: A Geometric Analysis: Related Work

 \section{Related Work}

 Prior research has explored the categorical and geometric foundations of automatic differentiation (AD) from several complementary angles.
 Elliott~\cite{Elliott2018SimpleAD} and Fong, Spivak, and Tuyéras~\cite{FongSpivakTuyeras2019} introduced compositional and functorial accounts of reverse-mode AD, framing backpropagation as a cotangent pullback and clarifying its invariance under smooth reparametrizations.
 Baydin et~al.~\cite{Baydin2018Survey} provided a comprehensive survey of AD algorithms and implementations, motivating the search for unified theoretical formalisms.
 Betancourt~\cite{Betancourt2018GeomAD} extended these ideas to higher-order differentiation through jets, linking AD to the geometry of smooth manifolds.
 Giles~\cite{Giles2008MatrixAD} and Fike and Alonso~\cite{FikeAlonso2012} analyzed numerical stability and computational scaling of higher-order derivatives.
 Our work builds on these foundations by formulating reverse-, forward-, and higher-order AD as instances of functorial constructions on jet and Weil bundles, emphasizing both theoretical coherence and algorithmic efficiency.
+Prior geometric treatments of automatic differentiation, such as \cite{Betancourt2018GeomAD}, identify forward- and reverse-mode differentiation with pushforward and pullback on tangent and cotangent bundles.
+The present formulation extends this perspective by expressing higher-order differentiation as evaluation in a Weil algebra, yielding a functorial and computationally efficient realization implemented in modern \texttt{JAX}.